|

 Skeletons crawl from old graves, clatter

-along my walkway, chains rattling, calling
+along my walkway, chains rattling,

-to stare out at dark pines, hunched like scared
+muscles taut, stare out at dark pines,

-children awaiting the miracle of dawn.
+awaiting the safety of dawn.

 Pris Campbell